 The training programme was opened by presenting the goals, process, and content.
 After defining the expectations and agreeing on the working rules, time was devoted to an introductory exercise because mobilisation, warm-up, and creating a positive environment should be considered from the beginning.
 It is a necessary prerequisite for further training.

-The fourth module of the programme covered such issues as advantages and benefits of methodological diversity; method selection criteria; the practice of planning activities to start trainings; review and typology of methods (lecture, role-play, case, energiser), their connection with the theoretical basis discussed in the second module; with Kolb's learning cycle and other theoretical principles); lecture/advantage and disadvantage; use of visualisation tools; brainstorming method; practice method; facilitated discussion; role play - the essence and principles of the method; advantages and risks of using the method - showing and discussing the film for educational purposes; “World Café” method; trainer as moderator; De Bono's 6 Thinking Hats Method; specifics of online learning.
+The fourth module of the programme covered such issues as advantages and benefits of methodological diversity; method selection criteria; the practice of planning activities to start trainings; review and typology of methods (lecture, role-play, case, energiser), their connection with the theoretical basis discussed in the second module; with Kolb's learning cycle and other theoretical principles); lecture/advantage and disadvantage; use of visualisation tools; brainstorming method; practice method; facilitated discussion; role play - the essence and regulations of the technique; advantages and risks of using the method - showing and discussing the film for educational purposes; “World Café” method; trainer as moderator; De Bono's 6 Thinking Hats Method; specifics of online learning.